2.4: The Peripheral Nervous System

 Illustration shows the underside of the brain.
 The twelve cranial nerves cluster around the brain stem, and are symmetrically located on each side.
 The olfactory nerve is short and lobe-like, and is located closest to the front.
 Directly behind this is the optic nerve, then the oculomotor nerve.
 All these nerves are located in front of the brain stem.
 The trigeminal nerve, which is the thickest, is located on either side of the brain stem.
 It forms three branches shortly after leaving the brain.
 The trochlear nerve is a small nerve in front of the trigeminal nerve.
 Behind the brain stem are the smaller facial, vestibulocochlear, glossopharyngeal and hypoglossal nerves.
 The nerve furthest back is the accessory nerve.

 Figure 5.
-Inferior view (from below) of the human brain showing the cranial nerves in orange.
-The human brain contains 12 cranial nerves that receive sensory input and control motor output for the head and neck.
+Inferior view (from below) of the human brain showing the 12 cranial nerves in orange.
+Cranial nerves receive sensory input and control motor output for the head and neck.

 Spinal nerves.
 Spinal nerves transmit sensory and motor information between the spinal cord and the rest of the body.
-Each of the 31 spinal nerves (in humans) contains both sensory and motor axons.
-The sensory neuron cell bodies are grouped in structures called dorsal root ganglia (Figure 6) (dorsal = toward back).
+Each of the 31 spinal nerves in humans contains both sensory and motor axons.
+The sensory neuron cell bodies are grouped in structures called dorsal root ganglia (dorsal = toward back) (Figure 6).
 Each sensory neuron projects from a sensory receptor in skin, muscle, or sensory organs to a synapse with a neuron in the dorsal spinal cord.
 Motor neurons have cell bodies in the ventral gray matter of the spinal cord that project to muscle through the ventral root (ventral = toward belly).
 These neurons are usually stimulated by interneurons within the spinal cord but are sometimes directly stimulated by sensory neurons (as in a reflex arc).
-Each spinal nerve corresponds to different body regions–for example, spinal nerves that exit near the top of the spine correspond to the shoulders and arms, whereas spinal nerves that exit near the bottom of the spine correspond to legs and feet (see Figure 7).
+Each spinal nerve corresponds to different body regions—for example, spinal nerves that exit near the top of the spine correspond to the shoulders and arms, whereas spinal nerves that exit near the bottom of the spine correspond to legs and feet (Figure 7).

 Illustration shows a cross section of the spinal cord.
 The gray matter forms an X inside the white matter.
 A spinal nerve extends from the left arm of the X, and another extends from the left leg of the X. The two nerves join together to the left of the spine.
 The right arm and leg of the X form a symmetrical nerve.
 The part of the nerve that exits from the leg of the X is called the ventral root, and the part that exists from the arm of the X is called the dorsal root.
 The ventral root is on the belly side, and the dorsal root is on the back side.
 The dorsal root ganglion is a bulge halfway between where the nerve leaves the spine and where the dorsal and ventral roots join.
 Sensory neuron somas cluster in the dorsal root.
 Motor neuron somas cluster in the gray matter in the leg of the X. Motor neuron axons are bundled in the ventral root.